signalogic/SigSRF_SDK/iaTest_readme.md

 Below are some example frame grabs from output .yuv files.
 This is what you should see prior to making source code modifications.

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/Surveillance_video_detection_algorithm_concurrent_suspects.png?raw=true "Object tracking and stats printout in mobile phone capture of CCTV surveillance video")

+<a name="coCPUNotes"></a>
+# coCPU Notes

+coCPU cores must meet the following requirements:

+* High performance, including 8 or more cores per CPU, L1 and L2 cache, and extensive DMA capabilities
+* Contain onchip network I/O and packet processing and onchip PCIe
+* Access 2 GB or more external DDR3 mem

+The current vision + AI server demo uses TI C6678 cores, which meet these requirements.
+Over time, other suitable cores may become available.

 <a name="InstallNotes"></a>
 # Install Notes